carlossg/docker-maven/README.md

     for tag in jdk-7 jdk-8 jdk-9 ibmjava-8 ibmjava-9; do TAG=$tag bats tests; done

 Bats can be easily installed with `brew install bats` on OS X

+# License

+View [license information](https://www.apache.org/licenses/) for the software contained in this image.

 # User Feedback